duneanalytics/docs/docs/getting-started/index.md

 SQL is widely used across almost all walks of life and you can find a lot of non Dune specific documentation about it.
 This often times helps with answering query related questions since most answers can easily be found in the internet.

+=== "PostgreSQL"
-- For Dune V1, the official [PostgreSQL documentation](https://www.postgresql.org/docs/12/index.html) is great.
+    The official [PostgreSQL documentation](https://www.postgresql.org/docs/12/index.html) is great.
 Dune runs on PostgreSQL 12.2.

+=== "Databricks SQL"
-- For Dune V2, the official [DatabricksSQL ](https://docs.databricks.com/sql/language-manual/index.html) documentation is super helpful!
+    The official [Databricks SQL ](https://docs.databricks.com/sql/language-manual/index.html) documentation is super helpful.

 #### Ethereum Virtual Machine data

 The data you will find on chain and therefore in Dune's databases is in many ways connected to understanding how the Ethereum Virtual Machine works as a whole and then in more specific terms understanding how the specific smart contracts work.
 If you are able to read most of the data in Etherscan, you are already well on your way to being able to query for things on dune.

 Unfortunately there really isn't one great resource we can point you to currently as each smart contract has it's own rules.
-We have written up a few words on this in our [Section "decoded data"](../../data-tables/evm-blockchains/decoded-data/).
+We have written up a few words on this in our section on [decoded data](/tables/decoded).

 #### Business Understanding